YogeshGadade/Yogeshnaik1190/README.md

 - 👯 I’m looking to collaborate on ...
 Data Science Projects
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Data Science ( Machine Learning, Deep Learning, NLP )
-- 📫 How to reach me: ... email me on either yogeshnaik1190@gmail.com or ygadade@stevens.edu
+- 📫 How to reach me: ... email me on either ygadade@stevens.edu or on yogeshnaik1190@gmail.com
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I am a national level player in Gymnastics and state level player in Yoga.